-Jaundice, or icterus, is the result of accumulation of bilirubin in the bloodstream and subsequent deposition in the skin, sclera, and mucous membranes.
-The normal range for total bilirubin is 3.4 to 20 micromol/L (0.2-1.2 mg/dL).
-Jaundice may not be clinically evident until serum levels exceed 51 micromol/L (3 mg/dL).
+Jaundice (icterus) is the result of accumulation of bilirubin in the bloodstream and subsequent deposition in the skin, sclera, and mucous membranes.
+The normal range for total bilirubin is 3.4 to 20.0 micromol/L (0.2 to 1.2 mg/dL).
+Jaundice may not be clinically evident until serum levels >51 micromol/L (3 mg/dL).

-The underlying aetiology of jaundice may be quite difficult to discern.
-A pointed history and physical examination is of utmost importance.
-By using this approach, an accurate diagnosis is possible in approximately 85% of patients.
+With a focused history and physical examination, an accurate diagnosis is possible in approximately 85% of patients.

 Consultant Gastroenterologist and Associate Lecturer in Medicine

 University of the West Indies